Racial Equity in Policy and Planning (REPP) Fellowship

 The REPP Fellowship supports five students per year to complete UEP’s MA in Urban and Environmental Policy and Planning / MS in Environmental Policy and Planning programs and supports their leadership in the field.
 Fellows are individuals from underrepresented groups, who – by reason of their background, culture, socioeconomic status, work and/or life experiences – have already demonstrated a commitment to and have experience in advancing racial justice and who exhibit potential to be racial justice change agents in the policy and planning fields.
-REPP fellows receive full tuition scholarships, stipends paid for by the Barr Foundation, paid internships, and programming to build leadership skills, develop networks, and provide socio-emotional support.
+REPP fellows receive stipends, generous tuition scholarships, support to secure paid internships, and programming to build leadership skills, develop networks, and provide socio-emotional support.
 REPP will also offer workshops and create a learning community for all who want to pursue anti-racist practices, policies, and outcomes in policy and planning.

 2022 REPP Fellows